yojoots/libbitcoin-system-wiki/Qualitative-Security-Model.md

 economic-decentralization = distribution(receipts) * merchants
 ```

 Similar to economic security, confirmation security can be modeled as an [edgeless graph](https://en.wikipedia.org/wiki/Null_graph).
 Each [miner](Glossary#miner) is represented by one vertex on the graph.
 A [grinder](Glossary#grinder) is not a miner as the grinder has no decision-making ability, only the miner is represented.
 The total [hash power](Glossary#hash-power) employed by a miner is the weight of the vertex.
-The strongest censorship resistance is every person in the world mining with equal hash power.

 The systemic mining [threat](Glossary#state) is motivated by [censorship](Glossary#censorship), not [double-spending](Glossary#double-spend).
 Total [hash rate](Glossary#hash-rate) provides security against such attacks, but [pooling](Glossary#pooling) of hash rate works against it.
 As mining collects into [pools](Glossary#pooling) it becomes cheaper to [co-opt](Glossary#co-option) than to compete against it.